nene/sql-parser-cst/README.md

   stored in fields named like `someNameKw`.
 - Parenthesis is represented by separate `type: paren_expr` node.
 - Comma-separated lists are represented by separate `type: list_expr` node.
-- Trailing semicolon is represented by `type: empty_stmt` node in the end.
+- Trailing semicolon is represented by `type: empty` node in the end.
 - The original source code representation of strings, identifiers, keywords, etc is preserved in `text` fields.
 - Each node can have `leading` and `trailing` fields,